back to » Static Pages

 Lunar Eclipse - 15Apr2014My first astrophoto - The lunar eclipse on 15Apr2014

-My name is Frederick Steiling, and I'm a resident of St. Louis, MO, USA who made the life-changing and free-time-zapping decision to stick my camera on a tripod and try to take a picture of the lunar eclipse on April 15, 2014, embarking me on an astronomical journey that I now document here.
+My name is Frederick Steiling, and I'm a resident of St. Louis, MO, USA who made the life-changing, spur-of-the-moment decision to stick my camera on a tripod and try to take a picture of the lunar eclipse on April 15, 2014, embarking me on an astronomical journey that I now document here.

 My fascination with both science and art has always been front-and-center with long careers as a firmware engineer and musician.
 While I stood in my front yard with the camera locked on the 2014 lunar eclipse, the engineer in me was instantly engaged with the challenge of photographing a moving target from a stationary tripod, while the artist in me was enamored at the eeriness of this magnificent display.
 It's a combination of passions that I've never found elsewhere.

-But the real surprise was yet to set in...
-The day after shooting the lunar eclipse, I was in for an enormous shock when the "star" in this image was identified not as a star, but as Saturn.
+The real surprise was yet to come the day after shooting the lunar eclipse as I become enormously shocked when the "star" in this image was identified not as a star, but as Saturn.
 "That's a planet!"

-I was gifted a 5" Dobsonian for my birthday 2 months later along with gear to hook my camera to it, and the enchantment has been in full swing since.
+I was gifted a 5" Dobsonian for my birthday 2 months later along with gear to hook my camera to it, and the enchantment took hold.
 Over time, I've accumulated more equipment and more knowledge, but each step I take today is in the same vein as those that started me: The engineer tweaks and modifies the gear for better data acquisition, and the artist works at more gracefully processing the images to uncloak the beauty in the universe's many wonders.
 Nothing is more exciting than toeing the frontier of our universe.

 Where do I take these photographs?

-It's easiest to say where I don't take photographs: from home.
-Why?
+It's easiest to say where I don't (usually) take photographs: from home.
 Most (though not all) of my photographs deal with wide bands of visible wavelengths that are negatively and substantially affected by light pollution.
-As you can imagine, living in a large urban area doesn't present much in the way of astro-friendly skies.
+As you can imagine, living in an urban area doesn't present much in the way of deep-space-friendly skies.

 In the field - 15Sep2015Photographing overhead at White Memorial Conservation Area

-I pack up my gear and set up in a remote location every time I image in order to escape this nighttime poison.
-Most regularly I make overnight trips to White Memorial Conservation Area (Whiteside, MO) or Danville Conservation Area (New Florence, MO) where the skies are Bortle 4: The Milky Way is easily visible with dark dust lanes, and even M31 (Andromeda) can be observed as a smudge in the sky with the naked eye.
-On a rare occasion and particularly when the forecast and daytime schedule make an enticing invitation, I'll trek farther southwest to Council Bluffs Recreational Area in Mark Twain National Forest.
+When I began, I'd packed up my gear and set up in a remote location every time I imaged in order to escape this nighttime poison, typically making overnight trips to White Memorial Conservation Area (Whiteside, MO) or Danville Conservation Area (New Florence, MO) where the skies are Bortle 4: The Milky Way is easily visible with dark dust lanes, and even M31 (Andromeda) can be observed as a smudge in the sky with the naked eye.
+On a rare occasion and particularly when the forecast and daytime schedule made an enticing invitation, I'd trek farther southwest to Council Bluffs Recreational Area in Mark Twain National Forest.
 These splendid Bortle 3 skies are even a bit darker, with Milky Way lanes popping down to the horizon.

 Why is this called "Fuzzy" Photos?